Westwood Manor is a manor house in Westwood, around a 35-minute walk southwest of Bradford on Avon.

 Westwood Manor is located in the village of Westwood, around 2.8km (1¾ miles) southwest of Bradford on Avon.
 It is a 20-minute walk from Avoncliff railway station but you can walk all the way from Bradford on Avon in just 35 minutes.
 Car parking is available, although there are only around six spaces.

-Many people combine a visit to Westwood Manor with Iford Manor Gardens, which are only a 20-minute walk away.
+Many people combine a visit to Westwood Manor with Iford Manor Gardens, which is only a 20-minute walk away.

 The house is only open to the public three days per week between April and September.